OpenBoon/OpenBoon/applications/wallet/README.md

 ## Prerequisites
 - Latest Docker and docker-compose installed.

-## Start the local ZMLP Deployment
+## Start the local Boon AI Deployment

 First off we will use docker-compose to start a local deployment of ZMLP.
 This will pull all of the latest deployed container images and start them up locally.
 Once you have a complete ZMLP